Sudo-Ivan/shooting-trainer-sim/README.md

 # shooting-trainer-sim
 ## Rust based Shooting Training Simulator

-This is a simple shooting training simulator written in Rust and using fyrox game engine to generate scenes.
+This is a simple shooting training simulator written in Rust and using Bevy Engine.

 The goal of this simulator is to help train shooting skills and be completely customizable and free to use.